algorandfoundation/specs/dev/partkey.md

 \newcommand \Hashable {\mathrm{Hashable}}
 \newcommand \Vote {\mathrm{Vote}}

-To check the validity of a voting message, its selection credential needs to be verfied.
-Algorand uses Verifiable Random Function (VRF) to generate selection credentials (more details in [crypto specification](https://github.com/algorandfoundation/specs/blob/master/dev/crypto.md)).
+To check the validity of a voting message, its VRF selection key needs to be verified.
+Algorand uses Verifiable Random Function (VRF) to generate selection keys (more details in
+[crypto specification](https://github.com/algorandfoundation/specs/blob/master/dev/crypto.md)).

 More specifically, an unverified vote ($\unauthenticatedVote$) has the